Chiral drugs: Unichiral drugs

 Unichiral indicates configurationally homogeneous substance (i.e. made up of chiral molecules of one and the same configuration).
 Other commonly used synonyms are enantiopure drugs and enantiomerically pure drugs.

-Monochiral drugs has also been suggested as another synonym.
-Professor Eliel, Wilen, and Gal expressed their deep concern over the misuse of the term "homochiral" in articles to denote enantiomerically pure drugs, which is incorrect.
+Monochiral drugs has also been suggested as another synonym, although Professor Eliel, Wilen, and Gal expressed their deep concern over the misuse of the term "homochiral" in articles to denote enantiomerically pure drugs, which is incorrect.
 Homochiral means objects or molecules of the same handedness.
 Hence should be used only for comparison of two or more objects of like "chirality".
 For instance, left hands of different individuals, or say R-naproxen and R-ibuprofen.

 Globally drug companies and regulatory agencies have an inclination towards the development of unichiral drugs as a consequence of the increased understanding of the differing biological properties of individual enantiomers of a racemic therapeutics.
 Most of these unichiral drugs are the consequence of chiral switch approach.
 The table below list selected unichiral drugs used in drug therapy.

 A company may go in for developing a racemic drug against an enantiomer by providing adequate reasoning.
 The rationale why a company might pursue developing racemic drugs could include expensive separation of enantiomers, eutomer racemizes in solution (e.g. oxazepam), activities of the enantiomeric pair are different but supplementary, distomer is inactive, but separation is exorbitant.
 Insignificant/low toxicity of the distomer, high therapeutic index, mutually beneficial, pharmacological activities of both the enantiomers, and if the development of an enantiomer takes huge amount of time for a drug of emergency need e.g., cancer, AIDS, etc.